redis/mcp-redis/README.md

 uv run redis-mcp-server --url redis://localhost:6379/0
 ```

-### Running the latest bits
+However, starting the MCP Server is most useful when delegate to the framework or tool where this MCP Server is configured.

+### From GitHub

-The easiest way to use the Redis MCP Server is with `uvx`, which allows you to run it directly from GitHub (from a branch, or use a tagged release).
-It is recommended to use a tagged release, the `main` branch is under active development and may contain breaking changes.
+You can configure the desired Redis MCP Server version with `uvx`, which allows you to run it directly from GitHub (from a branch, or use a tagged release).

+> It is recommended to use a tagged release, the `main` branch is under active development and may contain breaking changes.

 As an example, you can execute the following command to run the `0.2.0` release:

 ```commandline
 uvx --from git+https://github.com/redis/mcp-redis.git@0.2.0 redis-mcp-server --url redis://localhost:6379/0